 There are related links on the right of this webpage to other websites with information on coming out.
 For more support for young people in coming out, visit our youth pages.

-Stonewall has written a new guide (So...you think your child is gay?) which is designed to give answers to some of the common questions that parents might have when they think their child is gay, or has just come out.
+Stonewall has also written a guide (So...you think your child is gay?) which is designed to give answers to some of the common questions that parents might have when they think their child is gay, or has just come out.
 Written in plain English, it dispels the common myths about what being gay means for young people, as well as helping parents to create a supportive environment for their children.
 Read more